-- 1) For sites with preexisting permits, compensation is required if cumulative project impacts (authorized + unauthorized) exceed reporting-only thresholds. - 2) For sites without existing permits, compensation is required if unauthorized impacts are greater than reporting-only thresholds.
+- 1. For sites with preexisting permits, compensation is required if cumulative project impacts (authorized + unauthorized) exceed reporting-only thresholds. - 2.
+For sites without existing permits, compensation is required if unauthorized impacts are greater than reporting-only thresholds.

-Compensation must be sufficient to meet no net loss of wetland acreage and no net loss of the functions of all surface waters.
-Compensation requirements can be required via an informal resolution, letter of agreement, consent order or any other mechanism for noncompliance resolution.
+Compensation must be sufficient to meet no net loss of wetland acreage and no net loss of the functions of all surface waters and meet the requirements of 9VAC25-210-116.
+Compensation requirements can be required via an informal resolution, LOA, CO, or any other mechanism for noncompliance resolution.